top of page

 Defining new biomarkers for breast cancer

-The main concern that breast cancer research is facing is the heterogeneity of this disease, which means that two patients with the same type of cancer can have such a different cellular composition that it becomes unrealistic to choose the same treatment for both.
+A major challenge in breast cancer research is the disease's heterogeneity.
+Two patients with the same cancer type can have vastly different cellular compositions, making it impractical to select identical treatments for both.
 With this project, we aim to identify reliable human biomarkers for the three types of mammary epithelial cells, which allow us to subclassify tumors more precisely.
 Based on analysis of single cell RNA-sequencing combined with the use of human breast cancer samples, we will be able to refine the diagnosis of different breast cancer subtypes.

-People involved: Daniel Ortega, David Olivares, Marta Casado, Eva Musulén
+People involved: Daniel Ortega, David Olivares, Eva Musulén

 Funding agencies: Fundación FERO with the contribution of ghd